"Children are extremely well-mannered and courteous."

 Earth in Space

 Year 5 are taught French by a native French speaker which really helps with their pronunciation and the development of an authentic French accent in their oral work.
 In Year 5, there is a great deal of focus on building vocabulary to extend their conversational French.
-They are able to talk about their friends and family, hobbies, likes and dislikes and daily routines.
-They learn the vocabulary of shopping and ordering food and drink in a restaurant.
-They are then able to put this to very good use when ordering their croissants and hot chocolate at the Year 5 French Breakfast!
+The running theme for Year 5 French is School and the children are able to talk about hobbies, likes and dislikes and daily routines.
+They learn the vocabulary of school subjects and telling the time too.
+The most exciting part of Year 5’s French lessons is French Breakfast, where the children enjoy a delicious feast of croissants, pains au chocolat and hot chocolate, which they order in French!

 Time is set aside each week to focus on this important aspect of a child’s development.
 We look at how they all operate as individuals, as members of the school community and as members of Society.
 We help children with the confusing and worrying questions that crop up in the course of a week and we create an environment of trust so that questions can be asked and answered without embarrassment.
 It is also a time when we focus on any difficulties that might be occurring in the playground or in the way the children interact with each other.
 We continually reinforce how children can help themselves and each other to stay safe.
 The children have a circle time session and a dedicated lesson each week.